I felt out of place.

-It was a thousand degrees in the room.
+It also felt like it was a thousand degrees in the room.

 OK, maybe that’s an exaggeration.
 It was more like 500 degrees.
-The next class was hot yoga, and evidently they started cranking up the heat in anticipation.
-I knew it wasn’t appropriate to take all my clothes off, so I kept my clothes on and internally my body felt like it was in a desert.
+But the person next to me said the next class was hot yoga, and evidently they started cranking up the heat in anticipation.
+I knew it wasn’t appropriate to take all my clothes off, so I kept my clothes on even though internally my body felt like it was in a desert.

 But I kept on.

-Because going to this class isn’t about the woman standing next to me.
-It is about me.
-I want to walk a little lighter, be a little more flexible, and be a lot stronger in those areas that are starting to feel less than strong.
+Because going to this class wasn’t about the woman standing next to me.
+It was about me.
+I wanted to walk a little lighter, be a little more flexible, and be a lot stronger in those areas that were starting to feel less than strong.

-Each of these — Richard and I walking, me venturing into a hot yoga room to move muscles that need it — both help us walk lighter.
+Venturing into a hot yoga room to move muscles that needed it — the goal was to help me walk lighter.

 But let’s be real.

-The most difficult part of carrying a heavy burden is the first step.
+The most difficult part of getting “lighter” in any capacity is the first step.
 It feels easier just to stay where we are.
 Not a whole lot different than our faith.
 If you are carrying a spiritual burden — anger, hurt, confusion — taking that first step can feel impossible because the burden is so weighty.